 My love for ice cream goes back to my younger days.
 I grew up under the impression there were only four ice cream flavors – strawberry, vanilla, chocolate, and buttered pecan.
 Later when I switched schools and began spending more time on Dallas’ northside I got exposed to a whole new world.
 I spent a lot of time at my classmate and good friend, Luke’s house.
 His mother always offered me ice cream after dinner and it was different sorbets and fancy flavors like Dulche de leche and Amaretto.

 I would return home and try to explain the flavors to my grandmother.
-She in turn would take me to our local grocery store and best we could find was rainbow sherbert and neopolitan.
+She, in turn, would take me to our local grocery store and best we could find was rainbow sherbert and Neopolitan.
 These would have to suffice as my brother and I took a bus trip to a boutique market cross town and it was like $5 a pint.
-I remember my grandfather being amused by all of this, but then taking half-ripe plums from our neighbor’s tree and condensed milk to make old school homemade.
+I remember my grandfather being amused by all of this, but then taking half-ripe plums from our neighbor’s tree and condensed milk to make old-school homemade.
 He would use other fruits like cantaloupe and peaches over the years.
 Most importantly he planted the seed in me and I’ve been on a quest ever since bearing a love for ice cream with no limits on base ingredients and flavors.
-The mo odd the mo betta as you’ve probably gathered from earlier ice cream recipes including including the blackberry papaya sorbet, dark chocolate sorbet with spicy gochujang, and dragonfruit with fig ice cream.
+The mo odd the mo betta as you’ve probably gathered from earlier ice cream recipes including the blackberry papaya sorbet, dark chocolate sorbet with spicy gochujang, and dragonfruit with fig ice cream.

 This avocado ice cream recipe was born out of my childhood experiences.
-I’ve experiemented it over the years, but recently settled on this version version which includes fresh basil and lime juice.
-On the surface one may think avocado doesn’t belong in an ice cream, but all the ingredients including the coconut milk and avocado all play well together with no one ingredient overpowering the other while the avocado’s color and the muted buttery flavor.
-I added a pomegranate based sauce as well as pomegrante seeds.
+I’ve experimented it over the years but recently settled on this version which includes fresh basil and lime juice.
+On the surface, one may think avocado doesn’t belong in ice cream, but all the ingredients including the coconut milk and avocado all play well together with no one ingredient overpowering the other while the avocado’s color and the muted buttery flavor.
+I added a pomegranate-based sauce as well as pomegranate seeds.
 Both are optional but provide a nice tart flavor and textural contrast to the creamy smooth avocado ice cream.
 I call it a sauce, but it’s really more of a broth in terms of consistency.
 Besides the exceptional flavor and texture, this recipe is super simple requiring only a few ingredients that are all blended together at the same time.
-I like my ice cream somewhat on the soft side so I divestraight in after the ice cream maker does its magic.
+I like my ice cream somewhat on the soft side so I dive straight in after the ice cream maker does its magic.
 If you prefer a firmer texture feel free to place in the freezer for as long as you prefer.

 Dope beats, fresh eats.
-Enjoy this delicious, dairy-free basil avocado ice cream!
+Enjoy this delicious, dairy-free basil avocado ice cream recipe!

 Basil Avocado Ice Cream w/ Pomegranate Sauce